TurkuForge/hyper-mashmau/README.md

   gender,
 }`);
 ```
-The code above will actualy make multable API requests if needed.
-Lets say `_embedded` only has `name` then the library will get the self link and get the
+The code above will make multiple API requests if needed.
+Let’s say `_embedded` has a `hm:user` but that resource only has `name` then the library will get the self
-full resource and return to you the data a object with `{ name, age, gender }`.
+link of that resource and try to find the remaining values from the full resource.
+If it can't find the values their ether it will print an error but still return the data it could find.